 Moira Forjaz | Zimbabwe

 Moira Forjaz was born in Matabele (Bulawayo), Zimbabwe, in 1942.
 She graduated in Graphic Arts from the School of Arts and Design in Johannesburg.
-She worked as a photojournalist in South Africa and since 1975 as a photographer and documentary filmmaker in Mozambique.
+She worked as a photojournalist in Southern Africa since 1975 and as a photographer and documentary filmmaker in Mozambique.

 As a photographer, Forjaz learned a lot from great South African photographers, such as Jurgen Schadaberg, David Goldblatt and Sam Haskins; as a film director, she was influenced by Jean Rouch and Jean-Luc Godard.